kdecarlo/CG1D_rootprocessing/Root_Processing/Documentation/wc_tutorial.rst

 **I. OVERVIEW**

-The 'RP_wc' analysis creates a water content map from the specified image using equations outlined in :download:`Kang et al., 2013 <_doc/Kang_2013.pdf>`
+The 'RP_wc' analysis creates a water content map from the specified image using equations outlined in [Kang et al., 2013]_.

+..
+[Kang et al., 2013] Kang, M et al., "Water calibration measurements for neutron radiography: Application to water content quantification in porous media."
+Nuclear Instruments and Methods in Physics Research Section A: Accelerators, Spectrometers, Detectors and Associated Equipment 708 (2013):24-31.

+Full citation:

 crops an inputted image.
 While it can be used in any context, we suggest using it immediately after the 'RP_stitch' analysis to remove any residual blank space left as artifacts from its analysis.